JessicaFrabotta/Master_degree_thesis/README.md

-# Design and Implementation of a Novel Grasping System for a Humanoid Robot in QiBullet Simulator
+# Pepper Grasping System in QiBullet Simulator

+## 📖 Project Overview
-This project focuses on the design and implementation of a grasping system for unknown objects using a humanoid robot within the **QiBullet simulator**.
+This thesis presents the design and implementation of a **grasping system** for the **Softbank Robotics Pepper humanoid robot** within the **QiBullet simulator**.

-The system enables a **Softbank Robotics Pepper robot** to detect, localize, and grasp objects without requiring additional markers or sensors beyond its default hardware.
+The system enables Pepper to **detect, localize, and grasp unknown objects** without relying on external markers or additional sensors, using only the hardware it is already equipped with.

+This work is significant because grasping is not a typical skill for social humanoid robots like Pepper.
+Enhancing this capability not only poses a technical challenge but also broadens the potential applications of the robot.

 ---

-## 🚀 Features
+## ⚙️ Technical Framework
+The grasping system is fully **modular** and developed in **Python**.
+All components run on a laptop with:
+- **Intel Core i9** processor
+- **NVIDIA RTX 4060 GPU**

+### 🔑 Key Modules
-- **Object Detection**: Uses **YOLOv10** to identify and place bounding boxes around target objects in images captured by Pepper’s cameras.
+- **Object Detection** → YOLOv10 (small version) is used to identify and outline target objects in images from Pepper’s cameras.
-- **Monocular Depth Estimation**: Leverages **Depth Anything V2** to estimate object distances and generate a depth map.
+- **Depth Estimation** → Monocular approach with **Depth Anything V2**, generating a depth map from a single image.
-- **Coordinate Mapping**: Transforms image coordinates into Pepper’s base coordinate system to compute object positions in 3D space.
+- **Coordinate Mapping** → Transforms 2D image coordinates into the robot’s **3D base coordinate system**.
-- **Path Planning**: Implements an algorithm to generate an optimal path for the arm, adjusting position and orientation for the best grasp pose.
+- **Path Planning** → Optimizes the robot’s arm trajectory (position, orientation, and distance) to achieve the best grasping pose.
-- **Inverse Kinematics**: Uses the **Playful Kinematics framework** to compute joint configurations, considering both arm DOF (5 per arm) and lower body DOF.
-- **Robustness**: Achieved a **72% success rate** when grasping a small bottle in **25 simulated tests**.
-- **Modularity**: Easily adaptable to other humanoid robots thanks to modular implementation.
+- **Inverse Kinematics** → Implemented using the **Playful Kinematics** framework.
+Computes joint configurations for Pepper’s **arms and lower body** to ensure efficient and natural movements.

 ---

-## ⚙️ Technical Specifications

-- **Programming Language**: Python
-- **Test Environment**:
-  - Intel Core i9 CPU
-  - Nvidia RTX 4060 GPU
+## 🤖 Robot and Simulator
+- **Robot**: Softbank Robotics **Pepper**
+  - 20 Degrees of Freedom (DOF)
+  - Two 640×480 cameras (forehead and mouth)
+  - Limited hands (fully open/close, max 200g payload)
+  - VisionLab model includes stereo cameras behind the eyes (not supported in QiBullet)

+- **Simulator**: **QiBullet** (based on Bullet physics engine)
+  - Simulates gravity, friction, and physical interactions
+  - Calibrated simulated cameras to match real Pepper

 ---

-## 🤖 Hardware and Simulation Environment

-- **Robot Platform**: Softbank Robotics **Pepper**
-- **Degrees of Freedom (DOF)**:
-  - 20 DOF total
-  - 5 DOF per arm
-- **Cameras**:
-  - Two 2D stereo cameras (resolution: 640×480)
-  - Forehead camera: initial detection
-  - Mouth camera: close-up grasp planning
-- **Grasping Limitations**:
-  - Binary open/close hand motion (no finger articulation)
-  - Max payload: 200g
-  - Target object: small bottle adapted to Pepper’s limitations
-- **Simulator**: **QiBullet** (based on Bullet physics engine), chosen for realistic physics and environment simulation
+## 🔄 System Workflow
+1. Pepper rotates to detect a target object (a small bottle on a table).
+2. **Forehead camera** captures images at 15 FPS → sent to a Flask server for detection and depth estimation.
+3. Once closer, the **mouth camera** provides detailed close-range images → processed again for improved accuracy.
+4. **Path Planning** adjusts robot’s position and orientation.
+5. **Inverse Kinematics** executes the grasp.

 ---

-## 🎯 Project Goals and Contributions

-The main goal is to enable the **Pepper robot**, which was not originally designed for precise grasping, to perform complex grasping tasks using **only its default sensors**.

-- Contributes to the state of the art by addressing grasping with humanoid robots similar to Pepper.
-- Demonstrates the feasibility of grasping strategies in simulation, reducing costs and risks compared to real-world testing.
+## 📊 Results
+- **25 simulations** were conducted.
+- A grasp was considered successful if Pepper could reach and lift the bottle.
+- **Success rate: 72%** 🎉

+While the simulator lacks real-world variability (lighting, noise), the system showed strong **robustness and reliability**, making it suitable for future real-world testing on the physical Pepper robot.

+The **modular design** also allows adaptation to other humanoid platforms.

+---

+## 🚀 Future Work
+- Test system on the **real Pepper** robot at VisionLab.
+- Improve grasping for **more complex objects**.
-- Provides a modular pipeline that can be extended to other humanoid platforms.
+- Extend modular framework to **other humanoid robots**.

 ---